MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/securing-containers/index.md

 </dict>
 ```

-## Security configuration for IBM MobileFirst Platform Foundation on IBM Containers
+## Security configuration for IBM MobileFirst Foundation on IBM Containers
 Your IBM MobileFirst Foundation instance on IBM Containers security configuration should include encrypting passwords, enabling application authenticity checking, and securing access to the consoles.

 ### Encrypting passwords